Police chase ends homecoming parade in Macon

 Shipley got a message to get any children waiting on the parade outside to move them back in the building.
 Shipley’s children were at the school where he works.

 “I barely remember getting in my vehicle and driving straight into his car.
-I know I got out of the SUV (sport-utility vehicle) and going over to arrest him, but all emergency vehicles were right there.
+I know I got out of the SUV and going over to arrest him, but all emergency vehicles were right there.
 The EMTs were going over any injuries I had.
-Remarkably, I only had a few bruises but did go in for an evaluation.”
+Remarkably, I only had a few bruises, but did go in for an evaluation.”

+Macon County Schools interim director of schools Daniel Cook issued a statement on Friday afternoon:

 (0) comments